cmcoffee91/usitcc_mobile_regionals_2018/README.md

-# usitcc mobile regionals 2018 competition in which I placed 1st
+# USITCC mobile regionals 2018 competition in which I placed 1st